nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `clear`

 <div class="code-example bg-grey-lt-000">
 :exclamation: Be careful with this command!
-Clearing an inventory will not only clear the inventory but delete data regarding items' details.
+Clearing an inventory will not only clear the inventory but delete memory regarding items' details.
 </div>

 ![clear](images/screenshots/clear.png)